linode/docs/docs/applications/configuration-management/use-puppet-to-manage-databases.md

 ## Puppet

-The following steps will set up Puppet for a single, local-only deployment.
-If you require more than one server or a setup including a Puppet master, considering following [our multi-server Puppet guide](docs/applications/configuration-management/install-and-configure-puppet).
+The following steps will set up Puppet for a single-host, local-only deployment.
+If you need to configure more than one server or a deploy a Puppet master, considering following [our multi-server Puppet guide](docs/applications/configuration-management/install-and-configure-puppet).

 ### Package Installation